EASS-HIT-PART-A-2025-CLASS-VII/AISocialMediaManager/README.md

 - **Dockerfile**: Multi-stage build for optimized image size
 - **docker-compose.yml**: Easy orchestration with volume mounts
 - **Requirements**: All dependencies specified in requirements.txt

-## Performance

-- **GPU Support**: Automatically detects and uses CUDA if available
-- **Model Caching**: Models are cached locally to improve startup time
-- **Batch Processing**: Optimized for handling multiple requests

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For issues and questions:
-1. Check the GitHub issues page
-2. Create a new issue with detailed description
-3. Include error logs and system information

-## Roadmap

-- [ ] Support for more image formats
-- [ ] Additional AI models integration
-- [ ] Batch processing for multiple images
-- [ ] Social media platform-specific optimization
-- [ ] Custom format creation
-- [ ] Multi-language support